autowarefoundation/autoware.universe/planning/behavior_path_planner/autoware_behavior_path_static_obstacle_avoidance_module/README.md

 note right
   This module has following status:
   - RUNNING: target object is still remaining.
 Or, the ego hasn't returned original lane.
-  - CANCEL: taget object has gone.
+  - CANCEL: target object has gone.
 And, the ego hasn't initiated avoidance maneuver.
   - SUCCEEDED: the ego finishes avoiding all objects and returns original lane. end note